Labinot77/URL-Shortner/README.md

 A fully functional URL shortening application built with **Next.js**, **Prisma**, and **MongoDB**.
 Users can shorten long URLs and copy/share the generated short links.

+A part of the backend projects on -- **https://roadmap.sh/backend/projects**

 **Features:**
 - Generate short links with unique codes using `nanoid`
 - Persist links in MongoDB via Prisma ORM